pvanhauw/Aggregate/README.md

  - Add test
  - Finish readme and documentation (transformation, data extraction using a serie of point)
  - fix (reverse)-noAutoOrient
- -
 ## Exemples

 ### Integrate
-Input used in command lini:
+Input used in command line:
 - 5 files
 - variables used for integration.
 Some defaut values are omitted, [see Usage for detail](#usage)